judell/AnnotationPoweredSurvey/README.md

 Q09_01 will only have been answered if Experts was a choice earlier.
 In that case, Expert source #1 will have an answer, and Q09_02 will be displayed.
 There may or may not be additional expert sources.
 The `canskip` directive on Q09_02 (and following) surfaces a Skip button.

-This method requires enumerating a set of skippable questions, e.g. for Expert sources #2, #3, etc, which is tedious and should be optimized.
+This method requires enumerating a set of skippable questions, e.g. for Expert sources #2, #3, etc. That's tedious and error-prone, and should probably be optimized away.
+Meanwhile, though it does have a possibly useful side effect: Skips are explicit user choices, recorded as such in the annotation layer.

 ## Initial demo